watspeed/systems-platform-security/lab2/lab2-guide.md

 Now run the `./a32.out` and `./a64.out` binaries and observe what these shellcode programs do.

-## Step 2: understanding the vulnerable program
+## Step 2: Understanding the vulnerable program

 The vulnerable program used in this lab is shown below.
-Please first save it in a file named `stack.c` and we will need it later.
+Please first save it in a file named `stack.c`, since we will need it later.
 This program has a buffer-overflow vulnerability, and your job is to exploit this vulnerability and gain the root privilege.
 But now, let's take some time to first understand it.